soulbiz/logging-elk/client/README.md

 	sudo dnf -y install filebeat

+OK!
+Now let's set it up.

 ## Configuring Filebeat

-OK!
-Once installed, we will edit the config file:
+For that we'll have to edit the config file:

 	sudo vim /etc/filebeat/filebeat.yml